altunixon/wips/lns/altina_ln/ASP-135-Chapter_5_The_Port_City_in_the_Southwest.md

 "Is that so.
 No matter how it was done… it is great that we can avoid a war."<br/>
 "… That’s true."<br/>
 Belgaria Empire asked the theocracy to surrender before the invasion.<br/>
-If they agreed, the rulers of that land would become an aristocrat of the Empire… If they surrender after war had broken out, what awaited the ruler was a cruel end.<br/>
+If they agreed, the rulers of that land would become an aristocrat of the Empire…<br/>
+If they surrender after war had broken out, what awaited the ruler was a cruel end.<br/>
 The Etruria Theocracy was estimated to have less than 10,000 soldiers left.
 There was no way they could fend off the Belgaria Empire’s army of 60,000.<br/>
 Surrendering was a wise choice.<br/>